 where $F_i$ is the measured energy flux with $i=1$ in $1\sigma$ of S/R and with $i=5$ in $5\sigma$ of S/R. And we summarize these parameters of $h_0^2\Omega_{\mathrm{GW}}(\omega)$, $h_c(\omega)$, and $F_i$ at $1\mathrm{~GHz}$ under 6 hours of observation time in Table. \ref{tab:sample-for-detectable}.

-From Fig. \ref{fig:signal-sensitivity}, it is evident that the telescope exhibits greater sensitivity to persistent events than transient events, implying that persistent events may include a wider variety of GW signals, rendering the discovery of all such signals more challenging.
+From Fig. \ref{fig:signal-sensitivity}, it is evident that the telescope exhibits greater sensitivity to persistent events than transient events, implying that persistent events can include a wider variety of GW signals, rendering the discovery of all such signals more challenging.
 Consequently, identifying a suspicious signal in the absence of a GW template is of paramount importance.
-We suggest employing signal cross-correlation techniques \cite{Shao:2023agv,1965ApJ...142..419P,2001CQGra..18.4081T,2001PhRvD..64f2002H} to screen observational data at various observation frequencies, subsequently revisiting our three criteria for further differentiation.
-By utilizing the NCC along with the characteristics of the astrophysical magnetic field, we can employ the following observation modes for cross-verification of the GW signal: (a) different magnetars (or pulsars) being observed by distinct telescopes, (b) identical magnetar (or pulsar) being observed by distinct telescopes, (c) different magnetars (or pulsars) being observed by the same telescope, and (d) the same magnetar (or pulsar) being observed by the same telescope on different dates (taking into account the proper motion of the magnetar and pulsar, with the interval between observations being sufficiently large).
-The goal of these observational methods is to make full use of the different noise distributions on different observational paths.
-We shall promptly work out the specific issues regarding these observation patterns in our forthcoming work.
-It is important to note that when we use different telescopes for NCC, we need to make comparisons at the same frequency as possible.
-Accordingly, we classify the six telescopes into five frequency classes according to their working frequencies, and we show the results of the classification in Fig. \ref{fig:telescope-class}.
+We suggest employing signal cross-correlation techniques \citep{Shao:2023agv,1965ApJ...142..419P,2001CQGra..18.4081T,2001PhRvD..64f2002H} to screen observational data at various observation frequencies.

+To further investigate how the telescope's detectability varies under different physical conditions, Fig. \ref{fig:signal-sensitivity-km} presents the upper bounds on very high-frequency gravitational wave signals derived from six representative radio telescopes, for both transient (left panel) and persistent (right panel) scenarios.
+The solid and dashed colored lines correspond to signal-to-noise ratios of 1 and 5, respectively, with the color scheme indicating the sensitivity range of each instrument.
+The evolution of the characteristic strain $h_c$ for a range of gravitational wave sources is shown as a function of the magnetic field region's radius, assuming the same neutron star magnetic parameters used in Fig. \ref{fig:signal-sensitivity} at 1 GHz.